-Before lending you more money, the bank will want to know the history of your business.
-They want to know you’ll still be in business one year from now, and able to pay off your loan.
+Before lending you more money, the bank will want to know about your company’s financial position.
+They want to know how much you make, how much you spend, and how responsible your company’s management is with your business finances.
+This information is a good indicator of whether you’ll be in business long enough to pay off your loan.

 That’s when financial statements are invaluable.
 With properly prepared balance sheets and income statements, you’re equipped to prove your business is sustainable—and get ahold of the resources you need to expand it.

 Finally, without properly prepared financial statements, filing your taxes can be a nightmare.
-Not only do they tell you how much income to report, but financial statements give you an overview of the expenses you’ve incurred—some of which can be written off as small business tax deductions.
+Not only do financial statements tell you how much income to report, but they also give you an overview of the expenses you’ve incurred—some of which can be written off as small business tax deductions.

-An experienced bookkeeper can prepare your financial statements for you, so you can make smart financial decisions without all the tedious admin.
-Plus, come tax time you’ll know your financials are 100% comprehensive and correct, ready to be handed off to your accountant.
+An experienced bookkeeper can prepare your financial statements for you, so you can make smart financial decisions without all the tedious paperwork.
+Plus, when it’s time to file your income taxes, you’ll know your financials are 100% comprehensive and correct, ready to be handed off to your accountant.